-This end-of-year reconciliation of the advanced premium tax credit and the actual credit is why it is important for you to promptly report any changes in circumstance to your Marketplace (see How will this affect me, below).
+This end-of-year reconciliation of the advanced premium tax credit and the actual credit is why it is important for you to promptly report any changes in circumstance to your Marketplace (see the How will this affect me? section, below).

 Premium Tax Credit on Your Tax Return

-If you choose to forego APTC, you will get all of the benefit of the PTC when you file your tax return.
+If you choose to forego advanced payments, you'll get all of the benefit of the PTC when you file your tax return.
 In that case, your entire credit will either reduce the tax you owe, or result in or add to a refund.